Professor, Dept of Family & Community Medicine, BCM

 Parker and her wife Kathy Hubbard have been together for more than 25 years and are advocates for adoption, with three daughters and a son.

 Administrator Coordinator II

 In her career, DeeAndrea has provided administrative and patient care support throughout the Houston Medical Center including Baylor College of Medicine Department of Surgery, The Methodist Hospital in Cardiovascular Surgery, and as an Executive Secretary in Internal Medicine.
 She joined the PCIC team in February 2016.

 DeeAndrea completed a B.S. in Psychology at the University of Houston Downtown.
 She brings forth effort and experienced support to the PCIC team to help improve healthcare for our clients.

 Susan MacDonald is a Registered Nurse with over 35 years of clinical and administrative leadership in hospital settings.
-Most recently, she served as Executive Vice President at Texas Children’s with responsibility for inpatient clinical care, research, and quality/safety programs across the system.
+Most recently, she served as former Executive Vice President at Texas Children’s with responsibility for inpatient clinical care, research, and quality/safety programs across the system.
 In her tenure she guided the expansion of outpatient subspecialty clinics, including five Health Centers located around the city.
 She led the strategic assessment, development and opening of Texas Children’s West Campus, Houston’s first community hospital designed, built and equipped exclusively for children.
 MacDonald also led the negotiation of the 20-year affiliation agreement with a children’s hospital in Central Texas.